 All comparisons within this summary are versus the same period a year ago.
-Refer to Item 1.
-Business for a discussion of the seasonality of our operations.

 Starting in the first quarter of 2020, the COVID-19 pandemic significantly impacted the Company's operations.
 Since then, fluid COVID-19 conditions have caused significant volatility in our operations.
 During the first half of 2022, severe COVID-19 outbreaks in China continued to significantly affect the Company's business and operating profit.
 Operating profit increased in the third quarter of 2022 when COVID-19 conditions were relatively calmer.
 However, in October and November 2022, sporadic occurrences of COVID infections quickly evolved into major regional outbreaks, leading to tightened COVID-related health measures and lockdowns.
 The number of our stores that were either temporarily closed or offered only takeaway and delivery services reached a peak of over 4,300 in late November 2022.
 In December 2022, the government issued a series of new COVID response guidelines that significantly changed its COVID policies, including removing mass testing and central quarantine requirements as well as lifting travel restrictions.
 A massive wave of infections quickly surged in the country.
 Due to widespread infections, we experienced a shortage of restaurant staff which led to over 1,300 stores on average being either temporarily closed or offering limited services in December 2022.
 As a significant portion of the population was either infected or chose to stay home to avoid infection, dine-in traffic declined substantially.
 As a result, the Company's operation and financial results were adversely affected in the fourth quarter of 2022.